FlipTop Battle League: Controversies

-Sinio vs. Shehyee post battle off-stage
+Sinio vs. Shehyee aftermath

 Due to the nature of the league and its mechanics, bashing or shaming emcees' relatives is inevitable during the battle.
 However, in an undercard match between Sinio and Shehyee during the Ahon 7 event on December 16, 2016, Shehyee threw disrespectful lines against Sinio's wife, Bie Sarmiento, during the battle.
 This led to Sinio aggressively rebutting Shehyee by dissing the latter's girlfriend, internet sensation Ann Mateo.
-Their match was uploaded on FlipTop's YouTube channel on February 2, 2017 and went viral with over five million views within four days.
+Their match was uploaded on FlipTop's YouTube channel on February 2, 2017, and went viral with over five million views within four days.
 Sinio's harsh words about Ann Mateo received mixed reactions, and became a hot topic on social media.
 Controversy arose when Ann Mateo's mother saw the video and threatened Sinio with a lawsuit.
 Because of the situation, many netizens bashed Shehyee for being unprofessional for his failure to explain to his girlfriend's mother the mechanics of the league.
 Sinio felt that Shehyee was not to blame and that he understood Ann Mateo's mother's point-of-view.
 Shehyee tried to help Sinio in addressing the issue with Ann Mateo's mother.
 Ann Mateo did not share her reaction about the topic.

 Reading lyrics during the battle

 When the battle between Pistolero vs Luxuria was uploaded to FlipTop Youtube Channel, viewers noticed Luxuria reading her written lyrics on her smartphone in the middle of the battle instead of memorizing it, raising concerns of unfairness and cheating.

 Besides Luxuria, there have been other instances of rappers reading their lyrics.
 Dopee and his partner Snob was caught in their DosPorDos battle reading their lyrics on a piece of paper for a few seconds.
 In another instance, rapper LilWeng pulled out an earphone to listen to his verses.
+Recently, Cripli covered the camcorder lens and read his lines during his battle against Batang Rebelde and managed to get the victory.